Homily (Reflection) for Wednesday of the Second Week of Easter (26th April, 2017) on the Gospel

-We “... are all sons of light and sons of the day; we are not of the night or of darkness” (1Thess 5:5).
+We “are all children of light and children of the day; we are not of the night or of darkness” (1Thess 5:5).
 Saint Paul therefore rightly cautions us to, “walk as children of light” (Eph 5:8).
 It is in each person’s own hands to either commend or condemn him/herself by either believing or not believing.

 Bible Reading: 1Pt 2:1-17.